matplotlib/governance/governance.md

 Contributor or Institutional Council Member.
 Institutional Partners can be for-profit or non-profit entities.

 Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part of their official duties.
 To state this another way, the only way for an Institutional Partner to influence the project is by actively contributing to the open development of the project, on equal terms with any other member of the community of Contributors and Council Members.
-Merely using Matplotlib Software or Services in an institutional context does not allow an entity to become an Institutional Partner.
+Merely using Matplotlib Software in an institutional context does not allow an entity to become an Institutional Partner.
 Financial gifts do not enable an entity to become an Institutional Partner.
 Once an institution becomes eligible for Institutional Partnership, the Steering Council must nominate and approve the Partnership.

 If an existing Institutional Partner no longer has a contributing employee, they will be given a one-year grace period for other employees to begin